-SECTION 5(A)(3): PRIOR SIGNIFICANT RECOMMENDATIONS UNIMPLEMENTED action has been taken, as well as an explanation of why recommended action has not occurred, except when the management decision was made within the preceding year.
-Sixteen of the 17 recommendations noted in our March 2014 Semiannual Report to Congress, identified as unimplemented by the prior inspector general, were resolved or management decisions made during this reporting period.
-According to the Commission's Federal Co-Chair, the remaining unimplemented recommendation will be assigned to the Commission's new general counsel to address.
+SECTION 5(A)(3): PRIOR SIGNIFICANT RECOMMENDATIONS UNIMPLEMENTED as an explanation of why recommended action has not occurred, except when the management decision was made within the preceding year.
+One recommendation remains unimplemented from prior years.
+According to the Commission's Federal Co-Chair, the unimplemented recommendation will be assigned to the Commission's general counsel (hired in January 2015) to address.

 This section requires identification of each significant recommendation described in previous semiannual reports for which corrective action has not been completed.
-Section 5(b) requires that the Commission transmit to Congress statistical tables showing the number and value of audit reports for which no final
+Section 5(b) requires that the Commission transmit to Congress statistical tables showing the number and value of audit reports for which no final action has been taken, as well